superlinked/VectorHub/docs/articles/basic_building_blocks.md

 ![Query result](../assets/use_cases/basic_building_blocks/bb_query-results.png)

-Changing the query text further demonstrates the relevancy of our system's output:
+Changing the query text further demonstrates how our system produces results that are relevant to each query.

 ```python
 result = app.query(query, query_text="This is a happy dog")